theuser9839/stash_plugins/plugins/UniversalMediaLauncher/README.md

 ![UniversalMediaLauncherPreview](assets/UniversalMediaLauncher_screenshot.png)

-Now an example of what happens when you open the galleries with a desktop app, FastStone in this case:
+Now an example of what happens when you open some galleries with a desktop app, FastStone in this case:

 ![FastStone_viewer_sample_screenshot](assets/fastStone_viewer_sample_screenshot.png)